mscribellito/Str/README.md

 What is Str?
 ------------

-**Str** is a PHP library that provides convenient, object-oriented operations for string handling and manipulation.
+**Str** is a PHP class that provides convenient, object-oriented operations for string handling and manipulation.
 Str provides methods for examining individual characters of the string, for comparing strings, for searching strings, for extracting substrings, and for creating a copy of a string with all characters translated to uppercase or to lowercase.
 A Str is immutable (constant) and its value cannot be changed after creation.

 Requirements
 ------------